The Samson SR850 is a really cheap headphone that really delivers.

 The ear-cups are a bit shallower, but I’m digging the velour padding on the 850’s more than the faux leather of the 240’s.
-They just feel more rigid and stiff, like they wouldn’t break down as easily.
+They just feel more rigid and stiff, as if they’re going to crack and completely fail you.
 I’ve heard rumors that the 240 does tend to break down over time, but I haven’t experienced it for myself.

 Comfort wise, the 850’s are pretty phenomenal, they clamp just right, and you won’t feel the need to take them off right away like you would with other headphones.
 This becomes even more impressive when you consider their price.
 I would stack these up against just about every entry level headphone and the 850 would come out on top or equal to about 95% of the time.
 They’re that good.

 Sound quality is phenomenal.
 The great thing about this headphone is that it doesn’t sound bloated or cheap.
 The bass is definitely lean, but it still has some impact though if you’re a bass-head you may want to stay away.
 This is a headphone more for the budding audiophile who desires an overall balanced sound.

-Treble wise, they do have a tendency to become bright, and just a tad sibilant at times.
-It’s nothing to fret over though.
+Treble wise, they do have a tendency to become bright, and pretty sibilant at times.
 What does Sibilant mean?
 For the most part, they are incredibly detailed and have a nice sense of air about them.

 I would say the Soundstage is particularly impressive.
 I get a nice sense of space and depth to the music.
 The width of the image is exceptional, and for Gaming these are a real treat.
 What is Soundstage?